-Before the project description is uploaded into the application system, the list of references shall be detached and placed in a separate file.
-These two files shall be uploaded separately as pdf-files.
-The application system counts the number of pages of the file containing the project description, but the pages of the file containing the bibliography will not be counted.
-The project description itself shall not be more than 20 pages for grants of excellence, 15 pages for project grants, 12 pages for postdoctoral fellowship grants and 5 pages for doctoral student grants.
+Before the project description is uploaded into the electronic application system, the list of references shall be detached and placed in a separate file.
+These two files shall be uploaded separately as pdffiles.
+The electronic application system counts the number of pages of the file containing the project description, but the pages of the file containing the bibliography will not be counted.
+The project description itself shall not be more than 20 pages for Grants of Excellence, 15 pages for Project Grants, 12 pages for Postdoctoral Fellowship Grants and 5 pages for Doctoral Student Grants.
 The project description file also includes two pages: a title page and an instructions page.
-The maximum page number that the online application system will accept for the project description files (excluding bibliography but including title page and instructions page) is therefore 22 pages for grants of excellence, 17 pages for project grants, 14 pages for postdoctoral fellowship grants, and 7 pages for doctoral student grants.
+The maximum page number that the electronic application system will accept for the project description files (excluding bibliography but including title page instructions page) is therefore 22 pages for Grants of Excellence, 17 pages for Project Grants, 14 pages for Postdoctoral Fellowship Grants, and 7 pages for Doctoral Student Grants.